angular/angular/src/lib/autocomplete/autocomplete.md

 them through this filter.
 The resulting Observable, `filteredOptions`, can be added to the template in place of the `options` property using the `async` pipe.

-Below we are also priming our value change stream with `null` so that the options are filtered by that value on init (before there are any value changes).
+Below we are also priming our value change stream with an empty string so that the options are filtered by that value on init (before there are any value changes).

 \*For optimal accessibility, you may want to consider adding text guidance on the page to explain